-Charles Rosenfeld, M.D. developed our training program using guidelines of the American Academy of Pediatrics (AAP), the American Board of Pediatrics (ABP), and the Organization of Neonatal-Perinatal Training Program Directors.
-The program is fully accredited through 2013 by the Accreditation Council for Graduate Medical Education (ACGME).
+Charles Rosenfeld, M.D., developed UT Southwestern Medical Center's Neonatal/Perinatal Medicine Training Program using guidelines from the American Academy of Pediatrics (AAP), the American Board of Pediatrics (ABP), and the Organization of Neonatal-Perinatal Training Program Directors.
+The Fellowship Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-Children's Medical Center Dallas has a NICU with a 36-bed capacity.
-The current number of open beds is 30, last expanded in November 2011.
-We plan to open to full capacity in the next 12 months.
+Children's Health℠ Children's Medical Center has a NICU with a 36-bed capacity.
 The NICU receives complex referral cases from all over Texas and adjoining states.

-Our division has been a member of the NIH Neonatal Research Network since the network's inception in 1986, and is involved in basic science research, clinical projects, and national collaborative studies.
-We have the support of eight NIH-funded grants, one of which has been continuously funded for over 30 years.
-The division maintains a high profile at regional, national, and international meetings, with numerous presentations and invited lectures given by faculty and fellows.
+Our Division has been a member of the NIH Neonatal Research Network since the network's inception in 1986, and is involved in basic science research, clinical projects, and national collaborative studies.
+We have the support of eight NIH-funded grants, one of which has been continuously funded for more than 30 years.
+The Division maintains a high profile at regional, national, and international meetings, with numerous presentations and invited lectures given by faculty and fellows.

 Department of Pediatrics

-Our department has more than 200 full-time faculty members focused on the problems of child health, working in basic science and clinical research.
-The pediatric residency program is one of the finest in the country.
+Our Department has more than 200 full-time faculty members working in basic science and clinical research on the problems of child health.
+The Pediatric Residency Program is one of the finest in the country.
 The Department offers fellowship training programs in many other subspecialties, including Allergy/Immunology, Cardiology, Critical Care, Emergency Medicine, Endocrinology, Gastroenterology, Genetics/Metabolism, Hematology/Oncology, Infectious Diseases, Nephrology, Rheumatology, and Academic General Pediatrics.

 UT Southwestern Medical Center

 UT Southwestern Medical School has among its distinguished faculty: